Reverse brain drain: Reverse brain drain development by country

-The countries where reverse brain drain occurs are developing countries, or are countries who have suffered a significant impact from the 'brain drain' from developed countries.
-Governments have attempted to reverse the flow of brain drain through implementing new contracts, scholarships, government policies, and several other methods.
-Three methods of implementing and enhancing reverse brain drain are through governments retaining their students, encouraging students to pursue tertiary studies abroad and promoting them to return, and engaging with the diasporas which will encourage expatriates to remit savings, act as bridges for foreign investment and trade, and facilitate the transfer of skills and knowledge.
-There are several countries that are prime examples of these three methods—and several other methods—which are:

 Asia

 China

 China has generally been seen as a developing country, and they have been impacted by brain drain through the migration of their talented minds to the developed world.

 What has assisted China in the flow of return migration are central government policies.
 These policies are changes in the domestic environment, the freedom to immigrate and emigrate freely, political stability, and changes in how the government uses people.
 In addition, the local government was involved in the enhancement of return migration by cities rewarding the returnees with large bonuses from their home unit.
 There are also other reasons which encouraged the migration back to the home country, which were higher social status in China, better career opportunities in China, and patriotism.

 In addition, competition among universities, research laboratories and enterprises has given the returning intellectual elites excellent incentives.
 For example, in the new life science school at Beijing's Tsinghua University, they were able to recruit many Chinese scientists who were previously in more developed countries like the United States due to China's booming economy, large government investment in research, and the chance to build a science program from the ground up.

 Besides the government policies and economic reasons for returning to China, certain family factors influenced the decision to return, some of the reasons where parental views about returning, concerns for children, and the attitude of one's spouse about returning.